Transient ischemic attack

 Often, the symptoms and signs of a TIA will have gone away by the time you get to the hospital.
 A TIA diagnosis may be made based on your medical history alone.

-The health care provider will do a complete physical exam to check for heart and blood vessel problems, as well as for problems with nerves and muscles.
+The health care provider will do a complete physical exam to check for heart and blood vessel problems.
+You'll also be checked for nerve and muscle problems.

 The doctor will use a stethoscope to listen to your heart and arteries.
 An abnormal sound called a bruit may be heard when listening to the carotid artery in the neck or other artery.
 A bruit is caused by irregular blood flow.